ansforge/interop-ig-fhir-ePrescription/nr-update-pages/ig/index.md

           "reference" : "StructureDefinition/FrRatioMedication"
         },
-        "name" : "Ratio with UCUM or EDQM codes if code is used", "description" : "Ratio with numerator and denominator unit UCUM or EDQM encoded if code is used", "exampleBoolean" : false
+        "name" : "Ratio with UCUM or EDQM codes if code is used", "description" : "Ratio with numerator and denominator unit UCUM or EDQM encoded if code is used\r\n\nRatio avec des unités UCUM ou EDQM si un code est utilisé.", "exampleBoolean" : false
       },
       {